Daenecompass/messenger-server/README.md

 ---

 This app connects [Dialogflow](https://dialogflow.com) and [Facebook Messenger](https://www.messenger.com).
-It processes some custom syntax in Dialogflow responses to handle images, buttons, follow-up questions, too-long-for-Messenger text, etc.
+It processes some custom syntax in Dialogflow responses to handle images, buttons, follow-up questions, too-long-for-Messenger text, etc (see below for details).

 ---